Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

    ![Highest CO Concentration](./images/output2.png)

 3. **AQI Above Threshold**:
-   - This output shows the count of cities/states where AQI exceeds a threshold value (e.g., 10).
+   - This output shows the count of cities/states where AQI exceeds a threshold value (here the value is 10).
    ![AQI Above Threshold](./images/output3.png)